 Twenty years ago, scientists embarked on a groundbreaking project to develop the Dietary Inflammatory Index (DII).
 This innovative tool was designed to categorize foods, nutrients, and compounds based on their anti-inflammatory or pro-inflammatory properties.
 The DII has since been constantly updated to reflect the latest research findings, providing individuals with a score that reflects the overall inflammatory potential of their diet.

 The lower the score, the more anti-inflammatory the diet.
 The development of the DII has shed light on the role of plant foods in combating inflammation.
 Research has shown that these foods are rich in inflammation-fighting compounds such as polyphenols, antioxidants, and fiber.
-Dr. Bains, a leading expert in the field, notes that a plant-based diet not only promotes healthy gut bacteria.
-But also helps slow down digestion… preventing blood sugar surges that can contribute to inflammation.
+Dr. Bains, a leading expert in the field, notes that a plant-based diet not only promotes healthy gut bacteria but also helps slow down digestion… preventing blood sugar surges that can contribute to inflammation.

 Another recipe highlights the anti-inflammatory benefits of salmon… an oily fish rich in omega-3 fatty acids.
-When paired with a colorful medley of vegetables, such as peppers.
-And tomatoes, the dish provides an extra boost of anti-inflammatory compounds.
+When paired with a colorful medley of vegetables, such as peppers and tomatoes, the dish provides an extra boost of anti-inflammatory compounds.
 According to recent studies, this combination may even help switch off inflammation altogether.

-A third recipe features cherries, which have been found to be, particularly effective at reducing inflammation levels.
-With their sweet and "tangy flavor," cherries can be enjoyed as a snack, dessert, “or even breakfast additive.”
+A third recipe features cherries, which have been found to be particularly effective at reducing inflammation levels.
+With their sweet and tangy flavor, cherries can be enjoyed as a snack, dessert, “or even breakfast additive.”
 The Telegraph has provided further insight into the power of anti-inflammatory foods, “highlighting the importance of incorporating them into daily diets.”
 By embracing these recipes and the principles behind the DII, individuals can take a proactive approach to improving their health and reducing chronic inflammation.

 Image